-“You will not see a river,” scoffed Mr Ramesh.
+“You will not see a river,” said Mr Ramesh.

 “The Ganges?” said Giristroula.
 “That’s something we’d like to see…”

 “This is a western river!”
 Mr Ramesh laughed at her.
-“Oh my dear, you do know very little don’t you…” he said.
-His tie done up tight, his eyes closed in assured firmness.
+“Oh my dear, you know so very little don’t you…” he said.
+His tie done up tight, his eyes closed, his hands folded over his genitals.

-“You will not find it in the north.”
+“You will not find this river in the north.”

-The scene here is one of tranquility.
-Light smears the road that leads away up into the high rising forests.
+But the scene here, in the nothern reaches of India, was one of tranquility.
+Light smeared the road that led away up into the high rising forests.
 Giristroula and I walked into the village and checked into an ashram.

 “Can we walk up into the hills?”
 Giristroula asked the woman who ran our ashram one morning.

-“I would advise you against this activity,” the woman replied, smiling knowingly, her head moving from side to side, as if she was rolling a pea in her ear.
+“I would advise you against this activity,” the woman replied, smiling falsely, her head moving from side to side, as if she was rolling a pea in her ear.